 Fender Player Series Saturday Night Special Stratocaster HSS

-A limited-edition offshoot of the popular Player Series, the Saturday Night Special Stratocaster HSS features a trio of Seymour Duncan Saturday Night Special pickups dressed up in a gorgeous Daytona Blue finish.
+A limited-edition offshoot of the popular Player Series, the Fender Saturday Night Special Stratocaster HSS features a trio of Seymour Duncan Saturday Night Special pickups dressed up in a gorgeous Daytona Blue finish.
 While the humbucker position recalls the sounds of classic late '70s arena rock and metal, the exclusive middle and neck single-coil pickups deliver classic Strat sound with increased output.

 Pictured: Fender Player Series Saturday Night Special Stratocaster HSS